benwritescode/holobooks/multiplayer/server/README.txt

 > source ~/.bash_profile

-To test that your mono installation is working, try
+To test that your mono installation is working in the same directory as this README, try:

 > make test